Force over Distance: Chapter 22

 Rush kept pulling.

-Young found himself in the odd position of grounding himself against the interwoven forces of Rush and Destiny.
-He resisted for all he was worth, his heart rate rising, breath coming slightly faster.
+Young was in new territory, grounding himself against the interwoven forces of Rush and Destiny.
+He resisted for all he was worth, his heart rate rising, his breath coming faster.
 The burn in his arm intensified.
-The deck plating chilled.

 In response, the pressure on his mind eased.
 He got a faint but unmistakable wave of exasperation from the other man.